A guide to last non-direct click attribution models

 One day, they call up one of your direct mail tracking numbers and speak to a customer service representative to find out more about your products.
 They don’t buy there and then but a few days later, after careful consideration, they go directly to your website and decide to make a purchase.

-So which touchpoint deserves the credit in this scenario?
+Which touchpoint deserves the credit in this scenario?

 A case could perhaps be made for the Google Ad– without this, they might never have even known about your company in the first place.
 That said, it didn’t really have that much of an effect on their end decision to purchase.
 The emails weren’t even opened and so can’t really be given much (if any) of the credit.
 However, when they did get in touch with you, they did so using the direct mail tracking number.